Give Him a Little Earth

 Stonecarving commission

 Human remains are often exposed along the shoreline of Cornwall following winter storms.
 These are often the remains of storm-washed individuals who died at sea and were historically buried along the coastline by local communities.
 Cornwall Council are leading a commission to create a memorial headstone in Padstow Cemetery, for the bones of Trevone and other storm washed people.
-Our events will raise funds for this memorial.
+Our events raised funds for this memorial.

 Archaeologist digging on the cliff top at Trevone, Cornwall